TylerRockwell/TylerRockwell.github.io/_posts/2016-02-01-ongoing-sb-progress-february.md

 ### What did you learn yesterday?

+Yesterday I learned that trying to test the tasks that my generators do is not trivial.
+I've been Googling and asking others, but so far have not come up with a good solution.
+I left the testing behind for now *gasp!* and decided to work on other features.
+I wrote a `rails g` task to generate the docs instead of having them run every time the test suite runs.
+I learned that if you have `rspec-rails` in your `test` group, but not `development`, `rake` will run the tests, but `rake spec` will not.
+At first I thought this was a problem with the code I wrote, but after testing it on another app, I eventually figured out it was because of the environment group.

+### What are you going to do today?

+The last thing I need to do with SmashingDocs (aside from the tests), is upgrade the default template.
+After that, I'll be looking into doing some of the bonus criteria.
+I'll be focusing on auto-pushing to a wiki and Slate integration.
+I'm also going to ask around for what bits of information are important on the docs, so I can make sure that everyone's needs are covered with the default template.

+### What do you expect to learn?

+I haven't used wikis on Github, nor have I used Slate before, so I'll try those out manually today before trying to automate them with SmashingDocs.
+I expect to gain some familiarity with those two things.
+I'm also going to attempt to figure out how to get required params listed in the docs.

+## February 22, 2016

+### What did you learn yesterday?

 Yesterday, I got into weird testing territory.
 My generator checks for the presence of a spec folder before installation, and either installs if it's found, or notifies the user they need to be using RSpec if they want to use the auto-installer.
 The method